Justus Sheffield gets shelled in Yankees’ 12-1 pounding of Mariners

 In 15 starts this season, Sheffield has a 5-8 record with a 6.48 ERA.
 In 732/3 innings, he’s struck out 59 batters and walked 35 while opponents are posting a .316/.391/.520 slash line with 14 homers.
 He’s allowed five runs or more in seven starts and pitched six complete innings only three times.
 Over his last five outings, he’s pitched 19 innings and allowed 24 runs for an 11.37 ERA.

-“It’s a combination of things,” Servais said.
+“It’s a combination of things,” said Mariners manager Scott Servais.
 “He’s just not locating or throwing the ball great.
 He’s making mistakes at the wrong time in the game and it adds up.
 It kind of snowballs and you’ve got to get it going back in the right direction.
 Usually it starts by making sure your head’s in the right spot.
 It happens to all players and it’s happened to Sheff in the past, and he will get through it.”

 Several reasons/complications prevented the Mariners from making a move after Sheffield’s previous two outings — specifically a lack of starting pitching depth at Class AAA Tacoma and injuries to other starters — but it’s become clear that Sheffield needs a break from the starting rotation and possibly some time with the Rainiers as a reset.